janderson1216/group_project/README.md

 ### Dashboard
 The group plans to utilize a Tableau dashboard to present the findings and allow users to sort and filter data based on their required analysis.

+## Open Questions and Comments
+* Can we find similar data for the 2012 and 2020 olympics?
+What transformation steps would need to be taken to ensure new data can be standardized so the model is reusable?
+* Instead of total medals, total medals per capita may be increase the accuracy of the model.
+For example, Netherlands has a similar GDP per capita as the US, but had around 80% less medals than the US.
+This could be due mainly to population differences and could be held constant using per capita dependent variable.